 Depart Melbourne and travel by coach to Mildura, stopping in Bendigo for morning tea.
 On arrival in Mildura, short panoramic tour.
 Evening: Dine at your leisure.
 Lots of excellent restaurants right next to our hotel.
 Overnight: Quality Hotel Mildura Grand.

 Today you have a choice of (1) visiting the World Heritage listed Mungo National Park, famous for its lunar-like landscapes and aboriginal heritage, or (2) spending the day in Mildura.
-The Mungo N. P. day trip, and the activities for those who stay in Mildura, are optional (more information, pricing tab).
-Those staying in Mildura will visit Rio Vista Historic House, and Chateau Mildura winery (see further details, back page).
+The Mungo N. P. day trip and the activities for those who stay in Mildura, are optional (more information, back page).
+For those staying in Mildura, we will organise an excursion to beautiful Trentham Winery, for lunch and complimentary wine tasting.
 Evening: Dine at your leisure.
 After dinner you are invited to an informal ‘music session’ with local acoustic/folk musicians.
 (B)

 Travel north, to Wentworth, NSW, where the Murray and Darling rivers meet.
-Sightseeing coach tour of Wentworth with local guide, including the river junction, Perry Sand Hills (ancient sand dunes), and Possum’s Statue (Possum was a famous hermit who lived along the banks of the Murray).
-After morning tea in Wentworth head north to Broken Hill, stopping for lunch along the way.
+Sightseeing coach tour of Wentworth, including the river junction, Perry Sand Hills (ancient sand dunes), and Possum’s Statue (Possum was a famous hermit who lived along the banks of the Murray).
+After morning tea in Wentworth, head north to Broken Hill, stopping for lunch along the way.
 Afternoon: On arrival in Broken Hill, sightseeing tour of this fascinating outback mining town, with local guide.
 Visit The Big Picture (excellent art gallery/retail establishment).
 Evening: Enjoy dinner at one of Broken Hill’s best restaurants, then attend an outback concert, featuring the Broken Hill Civic Orchestra.
 After the concert enjoy supper with the performers.
 Overnight: Comfort Inn Crystal Motel, Broken Hill.
-(B,D,Supper)
+(B,L,D,Supper)

 Depart Broken Hill and head north-east to the opal-mining settlement of White Cliffs, where the thousands of shafts dug since the 1880s have created an eerie, pockmarked landscape.
 On the way visit the historic Darling River town of Wilcannia.
 Morning tea at the Wilcannia Club Hotel, where John Howie is planning to have a short music session with some of the local aboriginal musicians.
 On arrival in White Cliffs, lunch at our accommodation.
 Afternoon: Tour of White Cliffs with local guide, including visits to the opal fields, an underground home, and an opal shop.
 Evening: After dinner John Howie and Gill Delaney will lead a fun-filled music session.
 We will invite local musicians to join us.
 Overnight: the famous White Cliffs Underground Motel.
 (B,L,D)

 Morning: Depart White Cliffs and head northwest to Tibooburra.
-On the way visit Milparinka…..virtually a ghost town these days.
+On the way visit Milparinka… virtually a ghost town these days.
 After lunch we visit Depot Glen, a shaded waterhole on Preservation Creek – one of the most famous exploration sites in Australia.
 It was here that explorer Charles Sturt and his party were marooned for 6 months, in 1845, on their epic search for an inland sea.
 Second in command James Poole perished here; we visit his grave.
 Then proceed to Tibooburra, a true outback town in the ‘corner country’ of far western New South Wales.
-You will have time to explore the town, including the two pubs.
+You will have time to explore the town.
 The interior walls of the Family Hotel boast a mural of artwork by famous Australian artists, including Clifton Pugh and Russell Drysdale.
 Evening: John Howie and Gill Delaney will lead a fun-filled singalong session, on the porch of the Family Hotel, with Reg Poole and, hopefully, some of the locals and some tour group members joining in.
 Then enjoy an excellent dinner at T.J’s Roadhouse.
 Overnight: ‘The Granites’ Motel.
-(B,D)
+(B,L,D)

 Today we travel northwest to Innamincka.
 Visit Fort Grey, where Sturt established his last base camp in 1845 before pushing on to the Cooper (Cooper Creek).
 Then proceed to Cameron Corner, where the borders of NSW, Queensland and SA meet.
 See Australia’s famous Dingo Fence.
 Have lunch at the Corner Store.
 Proceed to Innamincka, which is situated on Cooper Creek close to where the ill-fated Burke and Wills expedition of 1860-61 came to its tragic end.
 Evening: After dinner spend a relaxing evening around our wonderful outback hotel.
 Overnight: The Innamincka Hotel.
 (B,D)